difx/difx/sites/Haystack/ehtc/Readme-Cycle7.txt

 }
 #--------------------------------------------------------------------------
 # TODO list ======================
-# this command generates blocks of commands to insert here:
+# This command generates blocks of commands to insert here:
 # $ehtc/ehtc-joblist.py -i $dout/$evs -o *.obs -L
 # but you must be sure to adjust these grind jobs to respect QA2_proj logic
+# Once you have edited this file to run a block of grinding jobs
+# with appropriate true and false controls, you can launch with:
+# sh *.logfile & disown
+# (since there should be only one *.logfile)

 ###
 ### log of $ers commands goes here
 ###

-# once you have edited this file to run a block of grinding jobs
-# with appropriate true and false controls, you can launch with:
-# sh *.logfile & disown
-# (there should be only one *.logfile)
 #--------------------------------------------------------------------------
-#
 # Final Steps ======================
-# This section is always MANUAL.
+# This section is always MANUAL as you must LOOK at things.
 #
 false && {
 # save logfile incrementally or when done: